 Often, the rates of missed diagnosis of GAD are high, as many sufferers thought that their symptoms were just physical illnesses.

-Causes of Generalized Anxiety Disorder (GAD)
+Causes of Generalised Anxiety Disorder (GAD)

 Many factors seem to cause GAD, including genetics, family history and background, biological factors, life experiences such as loss of family members, accidents or trauma, or lifestyle factors such as drugs and alcohol, exercise, sleep, and diet.